Penguinlay/notion-inline-latex/README.md

 ## Usage
 - It should work on any [notion.so](notion.so) page automatically through extension as long as
 - - the script is enabled in extension, and
-- - there exists at least one math block in the page before the first block where you want to render inline LaTeX.
+- - there exists at least one math block in the page where you want to render inline LaTeX.
 - If you have any usage question, you can ask me on either:
 - - [Unofficial NotionHacks Discord](https://discordapp.com/invite/2RrqtF9), or
 - - [Unofficial NotionHacks Slack](https://notionhacks.slack.com/join/shared_invite/enQtNDk4MTM3NzQ5NjE4LWVjYzg3ODhhYWIzY2I4NTE5ZDJjNmU2OTNlNDFmYzQwZTQ3YzdlMmZiMmZkOTNlYmJhNDUzMmIyZjFmZTEzZTg).

 ## Known Limitations
-- For the script to work properly, the page needs at least one math block before the first block where you want to render inline LaTeX.
+- For the script to work properly, you need at least one math block present in the page where you want to render inline LaTeX.

 ## To-Do-List
 - [ ] Figure out a way to eliminate the need for the presence of math block for the script to work.